typelevel/Laika/docs/01-about-laika/01-features.md

 Content Organization
 --------------------

-* [Validated Internal Links] in "native" text markup syntax, based on relative paths or [Linking by Headline Text].
+* [Validated Internal Links] in "native" text markup syntax, based on relative paths or [Linking by Section Headline].

 * Avoid repetition and centralize all external URLs used in links with [Global Link Definitions].

-* Use Laika's [Standard Directives] to automatically [Generate Navigation Trees] or [Breadcrumbs], optionally with [Auto-Numbering].
+* Use Laika's [Standard Directives] for automatically [Generating Navigation Trees] or [Breadcrumbs], optionally with [Auto-Numbering].

 * Use integrated parsers for [Syntax Highlighting] that work for all output formats.